samarthvshah/PerformanceAnalysis/README.md

 ## Installation

-First, clone the directory to the desired location.
-This should have the majority of the needed things to run the workflow.
+First, move the directory to the desired location.
+The location is not important and is not required to be in a certain place.
+This should have all of the needed scripts and tools, but may be missing certain workloads and dependencies.

-Next, verify all the depedencies of the workflow by running the depend script using "sh depend.sh"
+Next, verify all the depedencies of the workflow by running the depend script using "sh depend.sh".
+IT IS VERY IMPORTANT THAT YOU DO THIS STEP BEFORE RUNNING THE SCRIPT.

 At this point all of the scripts should be able to be run.
 Ensure that when you run the "depend" script there are no situations where something is not found.
-It is normal for there to be a recompilation happen every time the script is run.
+It is normal for there to be a recompilation and redownloading of workloads happening every time the script is run.

 ## Usage

 Run the "run.sh" script in the main directory
 - This will ask you what you would like to run
-  - The options are simply collection system information, running a functional test, running a performance data collection test, and running a comparison test bewtween 2 NUMA nodes
+  - The options are simply collection system information, running a functional test, running a performance data collection test, and running a comparison test bewtween 2 NUMA nodes, or running all, which will run both the performance and functional testing concurrently.
   - The performance data and comparison test will ask what platform the system is and what workloads to run
 - After that the script will run the coressponding helper script that will generate the output files

-All the results from these tests are stored in the Results/ directory with the filename of what script was run and its timestamp
+All the results from these tests are stored in the Results/ directory in the directory of what script was run and its timestamp

 **All scripts will also collect sensor data that is also stored in the Results/ directory**